Vidottizzz/Weather/README.md

 # Weather
-Information of the weather made with HTML/CSS/JS
+Information of the weather made with HTML/CSS/JS and using API.